Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: The alternative derivation of Hall conductivity for the case of constant magnetic field

 \section{The alternative derivation of Hall conductivity for the case of constant magnetic field}

-Eqs. (\ref{calM0}) and (\ref{calM2d2}) consist the main result of our paper.
-It is worth mentioning that although we derived those expressions for lattice models, they remain valid for the continuous models as well.
 Notice, that Eq. (\ref{calM2d2}) may be reduced to the TKNN invariant for the case of the electrons in crystals without interactions and with $Q(p) = i\omega - {\cal H}(p_x,p_y)$, where $\cal H$ is the one - particle Hamiltonian.
 This occurs if either there is no external magnetic field or if it is constant.
 The case of continuum model (say, with ${\cal H}(p_x,p_y) = \frac{p_x^2+p_y^2}{2M}$) in the presence of constant magnetic field ${\cal B}$ (orthogonal to the plane of the given $2D$ system) is the simplest case, when Eq. (\ref{calM2d2}) is not reduced to the TKNN invariant.
 Below we illustrate our result by the consideration of such a system.

 We choose the gauge, in which the gauge potential is